I love how many resources and case studies on marketing tactics and strategies are available today. They’re both inspirational and helpful.

-Let’s not forget that the most important aspect of managing a brand reputation is to know what people are saying about you.
+Let’s not forget that the most important aspect of managing an online brand reputation is to know what people are saying about you.

 How else will you know how your brand is being perceived and what corrective or proactive actions you need to take to align what’s being said with your target brand image?